abdullahjaura/LLM-Reliability-Analysis/analysis.md

 The system performed significantly better on deterministic problems (math) than on factual recall tasks.
 This suggests that structured or rule-based reasoning is more reliable than knowledge retrieval.

+### Evaluation Limitations of Exact Matching

+The evaluation relies on string-based matching, which fails to capture semantic correctness.
+For example, answers that are conceptually correct but phrased differently may be classified as partial or incorrect.
+This highlights the need for more robust evaluation methods, such as embedding-based similarity or model-based grading.

 ### Partial Correctness is Common

 Several responses contained partially correct information (e.g., correct concept but wrong detail).
 This highlights a limitation of strict exact-match evaluation.